BenBerryman/Panda-Airways/README.md

 # Panda Airways
-A web app for demonstrating database ER Design and normalization through an airline database system
+A web app for demonstrating database ER Design and normalization through an airline database system.

 ### Languages: